fordevio/wharf/README.md

 ## Acknowledgements

-The Wharf logo was designed by [Pranjal Gopale](https://www.linkedin.com/in/pranjal-goupale-564a9230b/).
+The Wharf UI and logo is designed by [Pranjal Gopale](https://www.linkedin.com/in/pranjal-goupale-564a9230b/).
 We sincerely thank her for the creative contribution.